-So, when you’re relocating, chances are you’d work with at least one moving agent.
-The job of the agent would be to make your move easier.
-As expected, the agent will assist you with key logistics about your move and work as liaison between you and the moving company you’ve hired.
+When you’re relocating, chances are you’d work with at least one moving agent.
+The job of the moving agent would be to make your move easier.
+As expected, the agent will assist you with key logistics about your move and work as a liaison between you and the moving company you’ve hired.

-While moving agents can help with any type of move, their services are mostly required during a long distance move.
-But all moving agents are not exactly the same and their services depends on your type of move.
+While moving agents can help with any type of move, their services are mostly required during a long-distance move.
+But all moving agents are not the same and their services depend on your type of move.